Also known as: Kala-azar, Cutaneous leishmaniasis, Visceral leishmaniasis, Old world leishmaniasis or New world leishmaniasis

 - Wearing protective clothing

-Leishmaniasis is a disease spread by the bite of the female sandfly.
+Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 There are different forms of leishmaniasis.